Odorizzi scoreless streak at 20 IP, Twins beat Tigers 6-0

 UP NEXT

-The Tigers will start RHP Spencer Turnbull (2-2, 2.31 ERA), who has allowed only two earned runs and 14 hits over his last 24 innings, in the split doubleheader on Saturday that was scheduled to make up the April 12 matchup postponed by wintry weather.
-LHP Gregory Soto was slated to make his major league debut while taking the mound in the second game.
+The Tigers will start RHP Spencer Turnbull (2-2, 2.31 ERA) in the split doubleheader Saturday that was scheduled to make up the April 12 matchup postponed by wintry weather.
+LHP Gregory Soto is slated to make his major league debut while taking the mound in the second game.

-RHP Michael Pineda (2-3, 6.09 ERA), who has only one quality start of six innings or more and three runs or fewer out of seven turns this season, will pitch the first game for the Twins.
+RHP Michael Pineda (2-3, 6.09 ERA) will pitch the first game for the Twins.
 RHP Kohl Stewart (0-1, 7.50 ERA) will be promoted from Triple-A Rochester to start the nightcap.